xAirx/Coursera-UniversityofHK-ReactNative/README.md

-#### 3# Via Userpanel able to update a submitted comment and delete a submitted comment
+#### 3# Via dish within dishdetails able to update a submitted comment and delete a submitted comment

+	Posting dish ID along with user ID + Payload(content) to backend.

 &nbsp;